 As well, SLP Stacie Bennett says that “All children go through the same stages as their speech and language develops.
 However, it’s hard to know exactly when your child will get to each stage.
 There is a range of what is normal, and it can vary a lot.”

-So, in her blog How to Know If My Child is a Late Bloomer or a Later Talker Stacie also lists four things that can determine how fast or slow a child learns speech and language, and provides normal language milestones to check if you suspect that your child may need testing.
+So, in her blog How to Know If My Child is a Late Bloomer or a Later Talker, Stacie also lists four ways to determine how fast or slow a child learns speech and language.
+She also provides normal language milestones to check if you suspect that your child may need testing.

 How to Know If My Child Is a Late Bloomer or Late Talker?

 Similarly, if you think your child’s speech might be lagging behind, but you’re not sure, check the blog Signs Your Child Is a Late Talker to learn about specific speech and language milestones by the American Speech-Language-Hearing Association (ASHA).
-Also, research shows that kids that have a speech or language delay will catch up to their same-aged peers by five years of age if they get an early diagnosis by a speech language pathologist and get the appropriate help as soon as possible!
+Also, studies show that kids who have a delay will catch up to their same-aged peers by five years of age if they get an early diagnosis by an SLP, and get the appropriate help as soon as possible!
 This is great news!

 Signs Your Child Is a Late Talker

-The Speech Blubs app has a free screener which you can use if you feel your child is having difficulty making speech sounds and talking correctly.
-The screener gives you a personalized report with actionable advice specifically for your child, and the app can be downloaded from the App Store or Google Play.
+The Speech Blubs app has a free screener if your child has difficulty making speech sounds and talking correctly.
+The screener gives you a personalized report with actionable advice specifically for your child.
+The app can be downloaded from the App Store or Google Play.

 Speech Learning Simplified!